opista/stakload/README.md

 - Frontend

-  - Look at migrating over to Next.js?
-Routing will be easier, can offload tasks to backend
-  - [BUG] Clock freezes on mac (not really relevant as this is a windows only app)
   - Should settings be on their own page rather than crushed into a modal?
   - Build out game filters
     - User should be able to save a collection of filters as a collection (like Steam)